Getting started for international students

 Important reminder for international degree-seeking students (Non-EU/EEA/Swiss citizens)

-In addition, students are required to complete their arrival registration by February 9.
+In addition, students are required to complete their arrival registration no later than August 31, 2026.

 Please note: Failure to meet this deadline will result in the revocation of both the admission decision and the visa.
 This requirement does not apply to students enrolled in online study programmes.